About the Journal

 Sponsoring

 The resources needed to run the journal are covered by the institutions where the (associate) editors are employed, mostly in the form of time invested.
 These institutions are mentioned on the Editorial Team page.
-Extra contributions are given by TU Delft (the journal management platform and publishing advice), the German Federal Waterways Engineering and Research Institute BAW (formatting verification and secretarial support), and Rijkswaterstaat, the Dutch department of Waterways and Public Works (contribution to formatting support).
+Extra contributions are given by TU Delft (the journal management platform and publishing advice), the German Federal Waterways Engineering and Research Institute BAW (formatting verification and secretarial support), and Rijkswaterstaat, the Dutch Department of Waterways and Public Works (contribution to formatting support).
 We also received support from the Open Access Innovation Fund of the Vrije Universiteit of Amsterdam.
 We gratefully acknowledge these contributions.

 ISSN